yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 #### Task 2: Configure AD DS in the Azure VM

 > **Note**: Make sure that the deployment of the Azure VM you initiated at the beginning of the lab has completed before you start this exercise.

+1. In the Azure portal, search for and select **Azure Active Directory** and, on the Azure Active Directory blade, select **Switch tenant**.

+1. On the **Switch tenant** blade, click the **Switch** button in the tile representing the Azure AD tenant associated with the Azure subscription into which you deployed the **az30410a-vm1** Azure VM in the previous exercise of this lab.

 1. In the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, select **az30410a-vm1**.